ucsb-cs148-s21/t7-local-network-file-transfer/README.md

 Loft makes moving files _easy_, without using the Internet!
 Anyone who just needs a simple solution to moving files between two devices on the same network can use Loft.

+This release excludes HTTPS support in order to build the Windows binary.

 ## Table of Contents ##
 - [User Manual](docs/MANUAL.md)
 - [Build Instructions](docs/BUILD.md)